 Amanda Alexander is an assistant professor and postdoctoral scholar in Afro-American studies and law at the University of Michigan Law School, and a member of the Michigan Society of Fellows.
 As a lawyer, legal scholar, and advocate, she works to reduce the impact of mass incarceration on families and build thriving communities.

 During her 2013–2015 tenure as a Soros Justice Fellow, Alexander founded the Prison & Family Justice Project (PFJP) at Michigan Law, which serves families divided by incarceration and the foster care system using a combination of direct representation, know-your-rights education, targeted litigation, and advocacy.
-PFJP recently partnered on "Who Pays?", a groundbreaking national study on the cost of incarceration on families.
+PFJP recently partnered on "Who Pays?," a groundbreaking national study on the cost of incarceration on families.

-Alexander regularly provides assistance and training to community organizations, advocates, and government agencies working to promote successful re-entry, alternatives to incarceration, and economic equity.
+Alexander regularly provides assistance and training to community organizations, advocates, and government agencies working to promote successful reentry, alternatives to incarceration, and economic equity.
 She serves on the board of the Prison Policy Initiative and as an adviser to the National Resource Center on Children and Families of the Incarcerated.
-Alexander also co-facilitates the Inside-Out Theory Group at Macomb Prison outside Detroit, and is taking strides to broaden access to higher education in Michigan prisons.
+Alexander also co-facilitates the Inside-Out Theory Group at Macomb Prison outside Detroit and is taking strides to broaden access to higher education in Michigan prisons.